Skip to main content

 Example: us.logapi.skyhigh.cloud/mwg/api/reporting/forensic/<customer ID>

-Use the customer ID here that you received when you purchased the product, but leave out the initial c before the string of numbers, for example, 1234567890.
+Use the customer ID you received when you purchased the product, but leave out the initial c before the string of numbers, for example, 1234567890.
+For more details about customer ID, see Proxy and Customer ID.

 Prefixes can be used here as follows: